duckduckgo/duckduckhack-docs/duckduckhack/walkthroughs/random-person-screencast.md

-# How to Make a Word Count Tool
+# How to Make an API-Based Random Person Generator

-In this walkthrough, we'll learn how to build a basic "Word Count" Goodie Instant Answer.
-You can find the code on [Github](https://gist.github.com/moollaza/ce1472183ddf8fd4f947) to follow along.
+In this walkthrough, we'll learn how to build a Random Person Spice Instant Answer.
+It uses the API provided by [Random.me](https://randomuser.me/).
+You can find the code on [Github](https://gist.github.com/moollaza/0f935d1b11eb66f1f2e8) to follow along.

 We've done it as a screencast about for those who enjoy learning from video tutorials.